Spinetail mobula Facts

 Spinetail mobula Physical Description

-The intriguing Spinetail mobula represents one of those creations of Nature that garner appreciation for a variety of reasons.
+The intriguing Spinetail mobula represents one of those creations of Nature that garner appreciation from those who encounter it for a variety of reasons.
 That’s true since this remarkable fish possesses impressive attributes pertaining to not only its beauty, but its sheer physical dimensions, too.

-The ray also distinguishes itself from many other creatures around the world in a specific way.
-That’s because, unlike many species, this animal displays no noticeable amount of the physiological trait of sexual dimorphism in terms of either size of appearance.
+The srtunning ray also distinguishes itself from many other creatures around the world in a very specific way.
+That’s because, unlike many of earth’s species, this animal displays no noticeable amount of the physiological trait of sexual dimorphism in terms of either size of appearance.

-Individuals of both sexes therefore present the same outward phsyical characteristics.
+Individuals of both the sexes therefore present the same general outward phsyical characteristics.
 Both genders attain an average disk width equaling approximately 7.6 ft (2.3 m).
-Exceptional specimens do occur, however.
-The disks of these sometimes reach up to 10 ft (3.1 m) wide.
+Exceptional specimens do sometimes occur, however.
+The disks of these may reach up to 10 ft (3.1 m) wide.

-Like most of its kindred, the animal has a highly flattened body shape.
+Like most of its kindred around the world, the animal has a highly flattened body shape.
 It also has relatively large pectoral fins extending from either side of the disk.
 It further displays a second pair of smaller fins at the front of the body.
 These are actually an extension of the other fins.

-The Spinetail mobula also displays a captivating pattern of coloring.
-The upperside of the body shows a deep bluish mauve shade.
+The fascinating Spinetail mobula also displays a truly captivating pattern of coloring.
+The upperside of the animal’s body shows a deep bluish mauve shade.
 A single large black band extends from eye to eye.
 The underside, though, shows white.
 The smaller fins display slivery gray with black tips.

-It also varies in appearance from other large rays in several other ways.
-It displays a white-tipped dorsal fin, as well as an obvious spine between the base of the dorsal fin and the beginning of the tail.
+This wonder also varies in appearance from other large rays in several other ways.
+It displays a white-tipped dorsal fin, as well as an obvious spine, placed between the base of the dorsal fin and the start of the tail.
 That tail itself also typically reaches a greater length than in most rays.

 - Kingdom: Animalia